Stuart Ripley: Southampton

 In 1998, aged almost 31, he moved to Southampton, and retiring four years later.
 He scored one goal for Southampton against Derby County on 4 October 1999.
 He also served loan spells at Barnsley (twice) – scoring in his debut, a 1–2 home loss to former side Blackburn – and Sheffield Wednesday, where he scored once against Crystal Palace.

 International career

 He was capped twice by England as a full international; against San Marino on 17 November 1993 and against Moldova on 10 September 1997.

 Personal life

 After finishing his playing career, Ripley set up the Castleford Physiotherapy & Sports Injury Clinic, providing physiotherapy to nearby rugby league teams, as well as local football teams.

 He graduated from the University of Central Lancashire in 2007, with a first class combined honours degree in Law and French.

-His son, Connor Ripley, is a goalkeeper and plays for Preston North End.
+His son, Connor Ripley, is a goalkeeper and plays for Swindon Town.

 In 2010 Ripley became a qualified solicitor.
 He is a member of FA's Judicial Panel hearing cases relating to matters such as doping, safeguarding, agent activity and discrimination.